dvcom69/laravel-uploadcare/README.md

 This is a simple Laravel service provider for Uploadcare's [official PHP library.](https://github.com/uploadcare/uploadcare-php)
 It is a fork from altitude/laravel-uploadcare and the pull request from dimaninc to make it compatible with Laravel 5.

 My added value is to make it a onclick install again.
-All copywrites are with the mentioned owners.
+All copyrights are with the mentioned owners.

 ## Installation